 The written case provides a starting point for critical thinking, investigation, and discussion.
 As students begin to engage with the case, they explore some of the questions that will arise for them in their professional lives as educators or clergy, or in their public lives as citizens and leaders of a complex and religiously diverse society.
 In the course of case discussion, students become active participants who are asked to analyze situations, identify boundary conditions, formulate responses, evaluate performances, and construct creative responses to conflict.

 The discussion itself is guided by a series of questions, which are often open-ended: “What, if anything, does Wareham need to know about the religious needs of the drivers to make this decision?”
 In discussion, students may also explore the larger consequences of decision-making: “What are the risks of doing nothing?” followed by, “What are the risks of doing something?”
 Students may be asked to vote: “How many of you are impressed by the approach Wareham is taking?”
 As the conversation progresses, students are asked: “Is this the real issue or are there other issues?”
-And, “Is there a compromise here, or is there a null set of options?”
+And, “Is there a compromise here, or any other options?”

 “Driven by Faith” is in two parts: the “A” case brings the reader from the description of the dilemma to the point of a proposed solution; the “B” case describes the outcomes and resolution of the dispute.

 Steve Wareham, “Muslim Taxi Driver Cultural Clash at the Minneapolis St. Paul International Airport (MSP): Does Accepting a Customer with Alcohol in their Possession Violate a Prohibition of the Koran?”
 (Master’s Thesis, Bethel University, 2007) p.
 6.

 Steve Wareham: Steve Wareham, interview by Ellie Pierce, Bloomington, MN, February 28 & 29, 2008.

 Full Article: What is at Stake?